-REACH Family Practitioners work in a range of community settings to provide direct interventions with young people and families, which aim to reduce the risk of young people running away or becoming victims of CSE.
+REACH Family Practitioners work in a range of community settings to provide direct support to young people and families, which aims to reduce the risk of young people running away or becoming victims of CSE.

-They spend time with young people talking about things that worry them, work at the young person’s pace, recognising that CSE is a difficult subject.
-For more information about the REACH team click here
+They spend time with young people talking about things that worry them, work at the young person’s pace, recognising that running away and CSE can be difficult subjects to talk about.

 Remember, CSE can happen to anyone.